 Bounded-context orchestration model

-Type: note · Status: seedling · Tags: computational-model
+Type: kb/types/note.md · Status: seedling · Tags: computational-model

 Two observations motivate this model.
 First, context is the scarce resource in agent systems — the finite window of tokens the agent can attend to, with both volume and complexity costs.
 Second, there is reason to think that bookkeeping and semantic work have different error profiles — symbolic substrates eliminate all three sources of error for bookkeeping, while LLMs are needed only for semantic judgment.
 (The second argument is conjectural; the first is well-established.)

 Together these imply a natural architecture: a symbolic scheduler over bounded LLM calls.
-This is not a restrictive design choice — any symbolic program with bounded LLM calls is a select/call program, so the model captures the full space of such architectures.
+This is not a restrictive design choice — any symbolic program with LLM calls is a select/call program, so the model captures the full space of such architectures.

 The model